graphic designer homegraphic design career

 Time to get educated...

 Although there may be some that make it to the industry just by talent alone, most, if not all of us (I'm talking you and me here) need some sort of certificate or degree to land a job as a graphic designer.
-Employers won't even bother to look at you if you lack the piece of paper that shows that you have been trained and seasoned by some sort of graphic design related program.
+Many employers won't even bother to look at you if you lack the piece of paper that shows that you have been trained and seasoned by some sort of graphic design related program.
 Getting a degree or certificate doesn't reflect your talent, but it does show that you have a good firm base of knowledge and you take the industry seriously.
 So what are your training options?

-There are many graphic design schools and colleges across North America, Europe, and abroad that offers graphic design related degrees and programs.
+There are many graphic design school program options across North America, Europe, and abroad that offers graphic design related degrees and programs.
 The range and scope of these programs all depend on what you want, and where you want to go.
 There are programs in multimedia, graphic design, visual communication, advertising, animation, web development, and so on.
 All have much of the same principles and structure at work, but they all can have a different slant.
 Often people lump these categories together into "graphic design".
 A multimedia program for example may focus more on the TV industry.
 Other programs may focus more on print or website development.
 Often there is some overlap with all of these kinds of programs, but they can be quite different.
 It's important though to know what slant the program has, and if you're happy with that slant.

-What kind of program?
+educationWhat kind of program?

 Short term certificate programs are a good start, but don't expect high end job right off the bat.
 Expect an entry level position where you will have to work your way up.
 There is NOTHING wrong with this approach.
 These programs are often 1 or 2 years.
 Just know what to expect when you walk out with your certificate in hand (or on wall).
 Longer term programs like a Bachelor of Fine Arts degree are often 3-4 years, and offer a more in-depth base to work from.
 Graduating from these programs give you a better chance of landing higher end jobs, but don't guarantee this result.